Continuous Delivery Intake

 What ships today

-The current CLI surface is eight commands:
+The current CLI surface is nine commands:

 agentxchain intake record